Uganda Gorilla Trek Tour and Price - 3 Days (with 2021 updated safari prices)

 Top 5 Tourist Things to Do In Bwindi

 The Uganda gorilla trek tour can only be done in Bwindi and Mgahinga Gorilla National Park.
 Bwindi alone has at least 480 mountain gorillas – roughly half of the world’s population, including several habituated groups, which can be tracked.
 In Bwindi, gorilla trekking is done at either Buhoma or Ruhija or Nkuringo or Rushaga area (also known as sectors).
 These sectors currently have 18 mountain gorillas families that have been habituated for gorilla trekking in Uganda.
 You will need a gorilla trekking permit to track the mountain gorillas in Bwindi.
-A gorilla permit costs UD600 (and in 2020 the gorilla permit will cost $700).
-On any single day, about 130 tourists can visit the mountain gorillas in Bwindi.
+A gorilla permit costs $700 per person per visit.
+On any single day, about 148 tourists can visit the mountain gorillas in Bwindi.

 You need to plan your gorilla tracking tour well in advance, at least 90 days in advance because the gorilla trek permits usually sell out faster.
 Also, be sure to have dull color clothes for your gorilla trekking tour in Bwindi.